genomicsITER/NanoDJ/README.md

 ### **Funding:**

-This research was funded by the Instituto de Salud Carlos III (grants PI14/00844 and PI17/00610), the Spanish Ministry of Science, Innovation and Universities (grant RTC-2017-6471-1; MINECO/AEI/FEDER, UE), the Spanish Ministry of Economy and Competitiveness (grant MTM2016-74877-P), which were co-financed by the European Regional Development Funds ‘A way of making Europe’ from the European Union, and by the agreement OA17/008 with Instituto Tecnológico y de Energías Renovables ([ITER](http://www.iter.es/)) to strengthen scientific and technological education, training, research, development and innovation in Genomics, Personalized Medicine and Biotechnology.
+This research was funded by the Instituto de Salud Carlos III (grants PI14/00844 and PI17/00610), the Spanish Ministry of Science, Innovation and Universities (grant RTC-2017-6471-1; MINECO/AEI/FEDER, UE), the Spanish Ministry of Economy and Competitiveness (grant MTM2016-74877-P), which were co-financed by the European Regional Development Funds ‘A way of making Europe’ from the European Union, and by the agreement OA17/008 with Instituto Tecnológico y de Energías Renovables (<a href="http://www.iter.es/" title="Institute of Technology and Renewable Energy" target="_blank">ITER</a>) to strengthen scientific and technological education, training, research, development and innovation in Genomics, Personalized Medicine and Biotechnology.